tecking/just-another-404/README.md

 ## Notice

 - Please use At Your Own Risk.
-- If a user logged in, the theme responds HTTP status code 200.
+- If a user is logged in, the theme responds HTTP status code 200.

 ## Changelog